 Hospitality

 In a unique offering for a Harlan owned winery, hospitality is an important part of Promontory.
-Guests pass through a massive gate and then are greeted by one of their hosts.
-Guests are treated like family with visits highly personalized one on one experiences with a Promontory host.
+Guests pass through a thick iron walled gate which opens upon check-in from a keypad next to the entrance.
+Upon pulling into the parking lot, guests are greeted by one of the Promontory wine hosts.
+Visitors are treated like family with highly personalized visits and are always one on one experiences.
 Visits start with an overview of their philosophy on terroir and the uniqueness and importance of their particular vineyard site.
-Views from the property are exceptional – looking mostly south including overlooking both Harlan Estate and BOND.
+Views from the property are exceptional primarily to the south including overlooking both Harlan Estate and BOND.

 With a sizable commercial kitchen on site and plenty of intimate space they cater to select private events (often corporate).